BurntSushi/rure-go/README.md

 BenchmarkMatchHard1_32M      2.01         476.20           236.92x
 ```

 Here are the benchmarks ported from Rust's regex library.
-These benchmarks do a
+These benchmarks do
-better job of characterizing the performance difference.
+a better job of characterizing the performance difference.
 In particular, they
-use `FindAll()`, which iterates over successive matches in C to avoid cgo
+use `FindAll()` on a single `0.5MB` haystack, which iterates over successive
-function call overhead.
+matches in C to avoid cgo function call overhead.

 ```
 benchmark                               old MB/s     new MB/s     speedup